annejungers/My_first_markdown_page_Challenge/README.md

 * Having trouble to reach for help

-## The things I look forward to
+## I look forward to
 * Learning new things
 * Creating/Developing new things
 * Build my first bot :robot:
 * Practice my English with the Becode people from abroad
 * Looking for a new interesting job in IT
-* Have a week holiday and travel (because it has been a long time ago)
+* Having a week holiday and travel (because it has been a long time ago)

 ## Three things I value the most to work as a team
-* Communication
+1. Communication
-* Not letting someone behind
-* A team leader to assign clear tasks
-* structure, clarity
-* The possibility, the time to experiment and try everything
+2. The possibility for everyone to experiment and try everything
+3. **Structure**, **clarity** in tasks and work division